yeoman/yeoman.io/app/codelab/setup.md

 ## Install prerequisites

-Before installing Yeoman, you will need the following:
+Before installing the Fountain Webapp Generator, you will need the following:

-* Node.js v4 or higher
+* Node.js 6 or higher
-* npm (which comes bundled with Node)
+* npm 3 or higher (which comes bundled with Node)
-* git
+* Git

 You can check if you have Node and npm installed by typing: